-Legal Obligation: We need to retain and use certain records to uphold the law, for tax purposes such as Gift Aid administration, to satisfy legal, regulatory and compliance obligations.
+Legal Obligation: We need to retain and use certain records to uphold the law and to satisfy legal, regulatory and compliance obligations.

 Legitimate Interest: We may collect and use data where this is reasonably necessary for our legitimate interests.
 Such processing will be fair, balanced and will not unduly impact on your rights as an individual.
 For example, there may be times when it is not practical or appropriate to ask for your consent and where we are confident this will not impact on your rights.

-Our legitimate interests include campaigning and fundraising to support our charitable objectives.
-These objectives are to end factory farming and to pioneer abundant sustainable food that is free from animal cruelty.
+Our legitimate interests include providing food business news and information with food companies to encourage and facilitate the move to higher welfare farming systems.
 In support of these legitimate interests we may collect or process personal data in the following ways:

-- To send you campaigning and fundraising materials by post (you can opt-out of these communications at any time);
+- To send you regular events emails and newsletters (you can opt out of these communications at any time)

-- For research and analysis to help us understand our audience, improve our campaigning, fundraising and service to supporters, and grow the movement against factory farming;
+- For research and analysis to help us understand our audience; improve our sustainable food production movement.

 7. When and How Do We Collect Your Data?